Growing Fruits and Veggies in Small Containers

 hard

-Since these need a lot of room to grow, it’s not a good idea to grow in a pot.
+Since these need a lot of room to grow, it’s not a good idea to grow them in a pot.
 Even in a small garden, you would have to go vertical instead of letting them grow on the ground.
 The reason why I put tomatoes in this category is because of the size of the tomato itself.
 If you are planning on growing one plant of cherry tomatoes or a very small variety of tomatoes, it’s possible.
-I grow a bush variety specifically made for pots and then only have one plant in one large pot.
-I also use a pot-size variety of cucumbers that works well.
+I grow a bush variety specifically made for pots, and then only have one plant in one large pot.
+I also use a pot-sized variety of cucumbers that works well.
 It’s a smaller cucumber, but it’s great for the two of us.

 • Beans